List of highest-grossing openings for animated films

 The following is a list of the highest-grossing opening weekends for animated films.
 The list is dominated by recent films due to steadily increasing marketing budgets, and modern films opening on more screens.
 Another contributing factor is inflation not being taken into account.

 Biggest worldwide openings for an animated film since 2002

 This list charts animated films that had openings in excess of $100 million worldwide.
 Since animated films do not open on Fridays in many markets, the 'opening' is taken to be the gross between the first day of release and the first Sunday.
 Figures prior to 2002 are not available.

 Figures are given in United States dollars (USD).
 2013 is the most represented year, with four films.
-The Ice Age and Despicable Me franchises are the most represented franchises, with three films each.
-20th Century Fox is the most represented studio with four films.
+The Ice Age and Despicable Me franchises are the most represented franchises.
+Disney is the most represented studio with over 10 films.

 This list does not take into account country-by-country variations in release dates.
 Therefore, in some cases opening weekend grosses from many, or even most countries may not be included.